vshulman25/vshulman25/README.md

 - 🔭 I’m currently working on developing my portfolio and adding to my GitHub.
 - 🌱 I’m currently learning anything I can about React and databases.
-- 👯 I’m looking to collaborate on fun projects and assisting others where I can.
+- 👯 I’m seeking opportunities to collaborate on fun projects.
+- 💖 I am always searching for inspiration and love helping others grow.
 - 🤔 I’m looking for help with my job search - I am ready to rejoin the workforce with my coding skills and marketing background.
 - 💬 Ask me about ... anything, really - I am open to sharing my story (get ready for some laughs)!
 - 📫 Check out my portfolio - https://vsw0525.netlify.app/